 'So deeply gripping and inspiring...It will stay with me, always.' - Annie Macmanus

-In 2008, 21-year-old Brenda got involved in a fight in a club while trying to protect her sister.
+In 2008, 21-year-old Lady Unchained got involved in a fight in a club while trying to protect her sister.

 Serving 11 months of her prison sentence, her life changed completely.
-Inside, Brenda began to write, while battling with isolation, loneliness and the fear of being wrongly deported.
+Inside, Lady Unchained began to write, while battling isolation, loneliness and the fear of being wrongly deported.
 These notes became powerful bars of poetry, capturing first-hand the broken justice system and the racism rooted within it.

-Wide-awake poetry, Behind Bars traces how Brenda's identity was irrevocably changed during her sentencing, time in prison and release.
+Wide-awake poetry, Behind Bars traces how Lady Unchained's identity was irrevocably changed during her sentencing, time in prison and release.